Humanities: Humanistic theories and practices

-Technology, politics and culturonics are designed to transform what their respective disciplines study: nature, society, and culture.
+Technology, politics, and culturonics are designed to transform what their respective disciplines study: nature, society, and culture.
 The field of transformative humanities includes various practicies and technologies, for example, language planning, the construction of new languages, like Esperanto, and invention of new artistic and literary genres and movements in the genre of manifesto, like Romanticism, Symbolism, or Surrealism.

 Truth and meaning

-The divide between humanistic study and natural sciences informs arguments of meaning in humanities as well.
+The divide between humanistic study and the natural sciences also informs arguments about meaning in the humanities.
 What distinguishes the humanities from the natural sciences is not a certain subject matter, but rather the mode of approach to any question.
-Humanities focuses on understanding meaning, purpose, and goals and furthers the appreciation of singular historical and social phenomena—an interpretive method of finding "truth"—rather than explaining the causality of events or uncovering the truth of the natural world.
-Apart from its societal application, narrative imagination is an important tool in the (re)production of understood meaning in history, culture and literature.
+The humanities focus on understanding meaning, purpose, and goals, and further the appreciation of singular historical and social phenomena—an interpretive method of finding "truth"—rather than explaining the causality of events or uncovering the truth of the natural world.
+Apart from its societal application, narrative imagination is an important tool in the (re)production of understood meaning in history, culture, and literature.

-Imagination, as part of the tool kit of artists or scholars, helps create meaning that invokes a response from an audience.
+Imagination, as part of the toolkit of artists or scholars, helps create meaning that invokes a response from an audience.
 Since a humanities scholar is always within the nexus of lived experiences, no "absolute" knowledge is theoretically possible; knowledge is instead a ceaseless procedure of inventing and reinventing the context a text is read in.
 Poststructuralism has problematized an approach to the humanistic study based on questions of meaning, intentionality, and authorship.
 In the wake of the death of the author proclaimed by Roland Barthes, various theoretical currents such as deconstruction and discourse analysis seek to expose the ideologies and rhetoric operative in producing both the purportedly meaningful objects and the hermeneutic subjects of humanistic study.
 This exposure has opened up the interpretive structures of the humanities to criticism that humanities scholarship is "unscientific" and therefore unfit for inclusion in modern university curricula because of the very nature of its changing contextual meaning.